 Planning a retreat and need more insight?

-- Here's an article I wrote on planning memorable staff retreats.
+- Here's a short article I wrote on planning memorable staff retreats.

-- Get format or activity ideas from Gamestorming or Thiagi's newsletter.
+- Get format or activity ideas from Gamestorming.

-- For more personal support, I'm happy to do a one-hour "think out loud with you" consult on your retreat design in exchange for a $200 Amazon gift card to further my professional reading.
+- For more personal support, I'm happy to do a one-hour "think out loud with you" consult on your retreat design for $300.